commons-stack/hatch-app/README.md

 * `uint256 _maxGoal` is the goal that closes the hatch  when it is reached even if the hatch period has not ended (in contribution token wei).
 * `uint64 _period` is the period within which to accept contribution for that hatch.
 * `uint256 _exchangeRate` is the exchange rate at which bonded tokens are to be purchased for that hatch (in PPM).
-* `uint64 _vestingCliffPeriod` is the period during which purchased bonded tokens are to be cliffed.
-* `uint64 _vestingCompletePeriod` is the complete period during which purchased bonded tokens are to be vested.
 * `uint256 _supplyOfferedPct` is the percentage of the initial supply of bonded tokens to be offered during that hatch (in PPM).
 * `uint256 _fundingForBeneficiaryPct` is the percentage of the raised contribution tokens to be sent to the beneficiary (instead of the fundraising reserve) when that hatch is closed (in PPM).
 * `uint64 _openDate` is the date upon which the hatch is to be open (ignored if 0).